CarnunMP/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach iterates over the array and does _something_ per each element. .map iterates over the array and does _something_ per each element, producing a new array comprising the outputs of each _something_.

 2. What is the difference between a function and a method?

+    All methods are functions, but not all functions are methods.
+A function is any operation which takes input (can be blank) to output when invoked.
+A method is the same, except 'attached' to an object.

 3. What is closure?

+    Scope, basically.

 4. Describe the four rules of the 'this' keyword.

+    1) Window Binding: 'this' in global scope (or top-level function) refers to the window object.
+    2) Implicit Binding: 'this' in an object refers to the object.
+    3) New Binding: 'this' in an object constructor refers to a specific instantiation of the prototype—'this' one!
+    4) Explicit Binding: 'this' is explicitly assigned by call(), apply() [both invocations], or bind().

 5. Why do we need super() in an extended class?

+    Plays a similar role to .call() in 'traditional' syntax: it calls the parent constructor.

 ## Project Set up